-The only exception to this is where the ECO needs to issue a "stop works" order on the Contractor or the Site Engineer if serious environmental harm is about to happen or is happening as a result of construction activity.
+The only exception to this is when the ECO needs to issue a "stoppage of works" order on the Contractor or the Site Engineer, if serious environmental harm is about to happen or is happening as a result of construction activity.
 This "stop-order" must be confirmed by the ECO as soon as practically possible to all affected construction personnel.